 - Email Address: Provide email address

 - Click on Generate tab.
-You will see message “CSR Created”.
+You will see the message “CSR Created”.

 - How to Fix “ERR_SSL_PROTOCOL_ERROR” on Google Chrome